 Health care services will are available to all inmates committed to the facility.
 The on-site staff is dedicated to providing access to quality medical and mental health services in a timely manner.
 Our goal is to deliver high quality and cost effective services for our inmates.
 The staff is committed to teamwork across disciplines and promotes a positive environment of care for inmates and staff alike.
 We foster continued education in our employees.
 Our department’s vision is to help our patients achieve optimal health and to be better educated about their health as they transition back into the community.

 Very often our patients leave our care healthier than when they arrived.
 We are committed to continuity of care and work closely with our local health organizations to assist with the transition to post incarceration life and health care.

-Our medical team consists of Dr. Preston Reynolds, who is our Medical Director, Thedra E. Nichols, Family Nurse Practitioner, who is the Director of Medical Health services, a physician associate, registered nurses, licensed practical nurses, certified nursing assistant and office support staff.
+Our medical team consists of Dr. Preston Reynolds, who is our Medical Director, Rachel Gaddis, who is the Interm Director of Medical Health services, a physician associate, registered nurses, licensed practical nurses, certified nursing assistant and office support staff.
 We also contract with dentists and an optometrist who come on site to provide specialty care and work with a mobile imaging company to address many of our imaging needs.
 Nursing student volunteers also contribute to the medical department.